Congratulations, your interview has been arranged.

 As part of your research, ensure that you know where the company is located, the best way to get there by car, where to park and how long it will take.
 If you are travelling on public transport make sure you know the times of buses or trains, how long it takes, where to get off and then the distance from the stop to the clients site.
 I recommend that you get to the location at least half an hour beforehand, and then enter the building 10 minutes before your interview time.

 4. The Meet and Greet

 You will more than likely be greeted by someone at reception so make sure that you are friendly, smile and try to be engaging.
-When your interviewer comes to reception to greet you, stand tall and extend your hand to a firm but not crushing handshake.
+When your interviewer comes to reception to greet you, stand tall and extend your hand in a firm, but not crushing, handshake.
 Make good eye contact.

 5. The Interview